Connected Academics at the 2019 Annual Convention in Chicago

 Private Job Counseling

 Job seekers can meet with experienced department chairs, career counselors, or PhDs employed outside the academy for twenty-five-minute one-on-one sessions to discuss their search and career options, both academic and nonacademic, and to review any application materials they may have.
-Counseling is offered at the Job Information Center, where individuals may sign up in advance.
+Counseling is offered at the MLA Career Center, where individuals may sign up in advance.

-An introduction to the job search process, this workshop offers a high-level overview of the stages of the job search, from career exploration and industry research to interviewing and evaluating offers.
-We also discuss strategies for managing your search while in graduate school or another job.
-Participants have the opportunity to generate their own job search plan of action with feedback from the facilitator.
-Led by Sarah Goldberg, Career Counselor at the Columbia Career Education Center.
+This workshop offers a high-level overview of the nonacademic job search, from career exploration and industry research to applying and evaluating offers, and discusses strategies for kick-starting a search while in graduate school or another job, so that participants can feel confident that their next career move is a good fit.
+Participants have an opportunity to engage in structured exploration and generate their own job search next steps with feedback from the facilitator.

 This session showcases careers of PhD recipients who have put their advanced degrees in the humanities to work in a variety of rewarding occupations and offers participants an opportunity to discover the wide range of employment possibilities available within and beyond the academy.
 Presenters are available at individual stations for one-on-one discussions about their jobs and the career paths that led to them.